rm511130/PCF4CAS/README.md

 ![](./images/chess.png)

+Let's recap:
-Let's recap: you have deployed a Chess App into the cloud without having to worry about IP addresses, ports, middleware, containers, VMs, network routers, application routes, DNS entries, app logging, app performance monitoring, firewalls, etc..
+- You have deployed a Chess App into the cloud, without having to worry about IP addresses, ports, middleware, containers, VMs, network routers, application routes, DNS entries, app logging, app performance monitoring, firewalls, etc., and you didn't have to open a service ticket.

-You can easily scale horizontally by increasing the number of containers running your Chess App, and you can log into any specific container.
+- You can easily scale horizontally by increasing the number of containers running your Chess App, and you can log into any specific container.
 Let's try this:

 ```
 cf scale chess -i 3